-The poets you must know for World Poetry Day
+The poets you must know for National Poetry Day

-From legendary performance poets to social media stars, these are the poets you need to know on World Poetry Day.
+From legendary performance poets to social media stars, these are the poets you need to know on National Poetry Day.

 Rachel Long is a poet and the leader of the Octavia Poetry Collective for Womxn of Colour.
 The Octavia Poetry Collective was formed in response to the lack of inclusivity and representation in the poetry world, and is housed in the Southbank Centre, London.
 She was shortlisted for Young Poet Laureate for London in 2014 and her work has been featured in The London Magazine, Magma and Filigree: An Anthology of Contemporary Black British Poetry.

 Rachel’s debut poetry collection, My Darling From the Lions, is a thrilling collection about identity, love and growing up from a brilliant young South London British Ghanian poet.
-My Darling From the Lions will be published in July.
-You can read a selection of Rachel's poetry here.
+My Darling From the Lions is available now.

 Jericho Brown is an award-winning poet whose work addresses issues of race, sexuality and masculinity in American society.
 Previously the speechwriter for the mayor of New Orleans, his first book PLEASE won the American Book Award.
 The New Testament, published in 2018, was a powerful meditation on the black gay experience through the subversive use of Bible stories and was awarded the Thomas Gunn Award for Gay Poetry and the Paterson Award for Literary Excellence.
 His new collection, The Tradition, is published by Picador in August.